WalkerSakatch/valorant-api-helper/README.md

 # Valorant API Helper

-Provides types for maps, agents and weapons along with 3 functions to get all data:
+Provides types for maps, agents, weapons and sprays along with 4 functions to get all data:

 getWeapons()
-getMap()
+getMaps()
 getAgents()
+getSprays()

 Also provides functions to Log into a riot account:

-login()
-login2FA()
-getEntitlementsToken();
+*Riot has made changes to the auth flow, currently these functions may not work* login() login2FA() getEntitlementsToken();